Manage report acceleration

 When you enable acceleration for a report, Splunk Enterprise can begin generating a summary that spans a specific range of time, such as the past day, the past seven days, the past month, the past year, and so on.
 You determine this time range when you choose a value from the Summary Range list.

 For example, if you set a summary range of 7 days, Splunk Enterprise can create a data summary for the report that approximately covers the past seven days at any point in time.
 Once Splunk Enterprise finishes building the summary, going forward the report summarization process ensures that the summary always covers the selected range, removing older summary data that passes out of the range.

 Note: We say that the Summary Range indicates the approximate range of time that a summary spans.
 At times, summaries will have a store of data that that slightly exceeds their summary range, but they never fail to meet it, unless it's the first time the summary is being built.

-How Splunk builds summaries
+How Splunk Enterprise builds report acceleration summaries

-It can take Splunk some time to build a report summary.
+It can take Splunk Enterprise some time to build a report summary.
 The creation time depends on the number of events involved, the overall summary range, and the length of the summary timespans (chunks) in the summary.

-You can track progress toward summary completion on the Report Acceleration Summaries page in Manager.
+You can track progress toward summary completion on the Report Acceleration Summaries page in Settings.
 On the main page you can check the Summary Status to see what percentage of the summary is complete.